 - Therefore, the Fill Series Function will autofill the results.

-4. Embed VBA Code for Adding Months in Excel
+4. Embed VBA Code for Adding Months to a Date in Excel

 In our last method, we will try to embed Excel VBA code for adding months in Excel.
 In this case, VBA will use the DateADD function to update the date.
 Here, we have the given dataset that we need to update.
 Coupled with other methods, we will add 3 months to this date.